Me First and the Gimme Gimmes: History

 On December 5, 2007, Fat Wreck Chords released a flash MP3 holiday bonus sampler called Hanuk-Comp containing "The Boxer", originally released on the 1997 Garf single.
 There is also a downloadable podcast that features commentary from Fat Mike and Floyd during breaks between songs in which the next album is revealed.
-The compilation Have Another Ball! was released on July 8, 2008; it comprises all the B-side recordings from the Have a Ball singles, plus covers of "Sodomy" (from Hair) and Diana Ross's "Theme from Mahogany (Do You Know Where You're Going To)".
+The compilation Have Another Ball was released on July 8, 2008; it comprises all the B-sides from the Have a Ball singles, plus covers of "Sodomy" (from Hair) and Diana Ross's "Theme from Mahogany (Do You Know Where You're Going To)".

 Fat Wreck Chords released Go Down Under on February 1, 2011, featuring covers of five songs by Australian artists.
-On September 13, 2011 (in anticipation of a tour of Japan) Fat Wreck Chords released a 5-song EP, Sing in Japanese.
+On September 13, 2011 (in anticipation of a tour of Japan) Fat Wreck Chords released a five-song EP, Sing in Japanese.

 In a Reddit AMA on January 28, 2014, Fat Mike revealed the next album theme would be "Divas".
 Featuring covers of Barbra Streisand, Christina Aguilera and Lady Gaga, Are We Not Men?
-We Are Diva! was released on May 13, 2014 on Fat Wreck Chords.
+We Are Diva! was released on May 13, 2014, on Fat Wreck Chords.

 On November 30, 2018, they released a cover of "Santa Baby".

 On June 7, 2019, Chris Shiflett took part in a Reddit AMA.
 When asked about The Gimmes he revealed he is "No longer involved", although he did not specify exactly when he left the band.
 He noted that "When the Gimmes decided to start releasing songs that I didn't play on it was time for me to leave", adding in another comment that it was "on bad terms".

 In May 2021, the band announced a livestream event called Saturday Night Special.
-The lineup for the show will be Spike Slawson, Joey Cape, Scott Shiflett, CJ Ramone, and Pinch, with Fat Mike making a guest appearance.
+The lineup for the show was Spike Slawson, Joey Cape, Scott Shiflett, CJ Ramone, and Pinch, with Fat Mike making a guest appearance.

+In July 2023, the Gimmes "gave away" and performed at a quinceañera in Las Vegas.
+Few details have been shared but this is rumored to be for a new album, following up from their previous live album where they play a bar mitzvah.
+As of September 2023 it has been confirmed by Spike that this event was recorded by Fat Wreck Chords for an upcoming release, via an interview with him on 91X San Diego radio station.
+On April 9, 2024, the band confirmed the album will be released on June 14, 2024, and be called "Me First and The Gimme Gimmes Blow it ... at Madison's Quinceañera."
+It also released the first single from the album, a cover of ABBA's "Dancing Queen."